 The Bachelor of Science in Chemistry program offers courses covering many aspects and sub-disciplines of chemistry, and allows for hands-on experience in laboratory courses and student-driven research projects.
 Through fundamental topics covered in general chemistry through upper-division courses in more specific areas, students will become familiar with the cross-disciplinary nature of Chemistry, and learn the vast fields of science that are impacted by concepts in Chemistry.
 The program therefore presents a cohesive and comprehensive coverage of chemistry fundamentals and how they are applied to the natural and anthropogenic world that surrounds us.
 The program also provides students with a firm foundation in integrated concepts associated with Physics, Mathematics, and Biology.

-- Will be able to demonstrate knowledge of basic fundamental laws, concepts, and theories in the physical sciences and be able to apply them to everyday life.
+- Demonstrate knowledge of basic fundamental laws, concepts, and theories in the physical sciences and be able to apply them to everyday life.

-- Will understand the process of science — how scientific knowledge is generated and validated — so that they can make independent, empirical inquiries about the natural world.
+- Understand the process of science — how scientific knowledge is generated and validated — so that they can make independent, empirical inquiries about the natural world.

-- Will be able to demonstrate knowledge of the process of science by being able to interpret data in the form of tables, graphs, and charts and then communicate those findings in oral and or written form.
+- Demonstrate knowledge of the process of science by being able to interpret data in the form of tables, graphs, and charts and then communicate those findings in oral and or written form.